Gaspared/miband4/README.md

 There are several ways to obtain the key.

 #### Obtaining unique Authkey

+On a **non rooted phone** you may consider using [Logging in with Xiaomi account](https://github.com/argrento/huami-token) or https://www.freemyband.com/

 On **rooted phone** you may grab the key from MiFit database which means that you must:

 - install MiFit